About the Partnership

 - a series of data collection, analysis and visualisation digital tools facilitating an overall comprehensive perspective on the topic and action in the field as well as collaborative contributions, comparative scenario building and evaluation and informed decision making.

-The transformation of food systems requires a systemic approach, and the Thematic Partnership should prioritise the role of cities in leading this transformation.
-Considering the current momentum and the need for comprehensive legislation to ensure food system resilience, the partnership should align itself with ongoing trends and initiatives.
-It would be beneficial for the partnership to be supported by the upcoming EU Sustainable Food Systems Framework and the EU Food Policy Council.
+The transformation of food systems requires a systemic approach, and the Thematic Partnership will prioritise the role of cities in leading this transformation.
+Considering the current momentum and the need for comprehensive legislation to ensure food system resilience, the partnership will align itself with ongoing trends and initiatives.

 The main objective of the partnership is to foster coordination and collaboration between these initiatives, leveraging their combined efforts to drive transformative changes in food systems and position cities as catalysts for this change.
 The partnership recognises the importance of flexibility and a systemic focus, enabling it to adapt and align with ongoing processes.